Maksym-Marko/mx-time-zone-clock/readme.txt

 4. Upload your own dial

 == Changelog ==

+= 4.1 =
+Tested for WordPress 6.4.
+JS moved to head tag.

 = 4.0 =
 Tested for WordPress 6.3.
 Added the ability to change the color of the arrows.